About Scappoose

 Jail & Inmate Records

-The Columbia County Jail in St. Helens serves as the primary detention facility for those arrested anywhere in Columbia County.
+The Columbia County Jail in St. Helens is the primary detention facility for those arrested anywhere in Columbia County.
 Upon booking, detainees are photographed, fingerprinted, and their personal information recorded.
 Inmate details, including current charges and bond amounts, are available through Columbia County's online lookup system.
 Visitation requires advance scheduling and strict adherence to security protocols established by the facility.
 Oregon's bond process permits release through either cash or surety bonds, allowing detainees to await their court dates outside custody.

 Arrest Records